INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 ### ***Case 6***

-Find what type of question this dataset is on and the target variable.
+Find what type of question this dataset works on and the target variable.
+The target shows class and true in classfication
 ```mysql
 drop view if exists dataset_type;
 create view dataset_type AS